dezznuts-jt/11296544_DCIT205/README.md

 Our department is dedicated to supporting you in your endeavors, be they degree pursuits or research endeavors.
 Through this website, individuals can learn more about the department.
 Additionally, it offers access to tools created to help you achieve your goals and the chance to get in touch with the department with any questions or concerns.

 # How to clone and setup the project
-1.Move to the original repository, and click the green "Code" button to get the URL to clone.
+1. To obtain the URL to clone, navigate to the original repository and click the green "Code" button.
-2.Open your Git bash and type git clone "URL" to clone the repository
+2. To clone the repository, open your Git shell and run git clone "URL".
-3. Initialize git on the folder.
+3. Set up git for the folder initially.
-4. Add all changes made to your website using the command git add --all.
+4. Use the command git add --all to include every modification made to your website.
-5. Commit the changes.
+5. Apply the modifications.
-6. Push the changes to your remote repository.
+6. Transfer the modified files to the remote repository.
-7. Raise a pull request to merge the two branches.
+7. Submit a pull request to combine both branches.

 ![](screenshot/home.page1)
 ![](screenshot/home.page2)